 To be an engineering manager, you will naturally have to have a background in engineering.
 Only upon gaining experience in the field, whether it’s by furthering your studies or taking on management or supervisory qualifications, you’ll be able to carve a pathway towards the role of an engineering manager.

 Systems architects bear the heavy responsibility of designing, building and testing complicated computerised systems, which are usually highly sensitive.
 Not only must a systems architect be well-versed in the art of hardware and software systems, he or she must also be familiar with the users’ domain of experience.
 Relevant courses would involve the usual suspects like software engineering and computer science, while strong speaking and writing skills will also stand one in good stead.

-For more information on how you can study and work in Australia, book a session with a counsellor today.
+For more information on how you can study and work in Australia, Fill up the enquiry form and kickstart your education with IDP today.